 Foreign and Commonwealth Office training

-King’s delivers training courses for Foreign and Commonwealth Office (FCO) staff and those across the UK Government working on South Asia or in the region.
-The programme is taught by academic staff of the King’s India Institute and the Department of War Studies, with contributions from external experts and practitioners.
+We deliver training courses for Foreign and Commonwealth Office (FCO) staff and those across the UK Government working on South Asia or in the region.
+The programme is taught by academic staff from the King’s India Institute and the Department of War Studies, with contributions from external experts and practitioners.

 This is the flagship programme of the FCO’s South Asia and Afghanistan Directorate (SAAD) and is led by Dr Rudra Chaudhuri at King's.